-Few more days until my collaboration with the clarinet performer Khori Ander will finally be shown into the shape of a full contemporary jazz album.
-Piano, synths, rhodes and the clarinet bass tangle and disentangle in tens of threads of patterns and improv lines.
+Few more days until my collaboration with the clarinet performer Khori Ander will finally be shown in the shape of a full contemporary jazz album.
+Piano, synths, rhodes, and the clarinet bass tangle and disentangle in tens of threads of patterns and improv lines.
 Be mindful about it, because there is a chance that it’ll put you in a delicate position, where gentleness and vulnerability are in the realm of physical sensitivity.

 Mischa Blanos is one of those artists who are tirelessly working to escape the tedium of composing around a single genre.
 It’s boredom that makes him rage against the creative plateau; it’s fatigue that drives him to immerse himself into manifold richly-hued projects.
 With each migration he brings something new into the next one as if hunting down moods, feelings and soundscapes in a nomadic way of life.